Skip to main content

 Initial Integration

-If you are a Windows and Visual Studio user, review the Backtrace Visual Studio Extension Guide to simplify the integration of Crashpad into your new application.
-If you are a Windows and Visual Studio user with an existing application, you can use manual instructions in the Visual Studio section of that guide for a step-by-step guide to integrating with Visual Studio.
+If you are a Windows and Visual Studio user, review the Crashpad Integration Guide for Visual Studio to simplify the integration of Crashpad into your new or existing application.

 Update Your Application